compono/idibu-api/posting-api/Sector-and-locations.md

-## Sectors and Locations
+## Sectors

-**Sectors**

-The idibu platform classifies job postings into specific sectors that encompass various industries and fields.
+The idibu platform classifies job postings into sectors encompassing various industries and fields.
 This list provides a clear overview of the available sectors:

 | ID   | Sector                            |
 | ---- | --------------------------------- |